kafka, headers, metadata, distributed-tracing, stream-processing

 Keep Headers Small

 Headers are stored with every message and consume network bandwidth and storage.
 Keep individual header values under 1KB when possible.
+While Kafka doesn't enforce a hard limit on header size, excessively large headers can impact broker and client performance.
 For large metadata, consider storing it externally and using headers for references (e.g., storing metadata in a database and including the ID in a header).

 Use Consistent Naming Conventions